mongodb/docs-cluster-to-cluster-sync/source/includes/sharding-perf.rst

 logs a warning.

-If write performance during migration is impacted, consider disabling the balancer on the destination cluster .
+If write performance during migration is impacted, consider disabling the balancer on the destination cluster.
 You stop the balancer with the :dbcommand:`balancerStop` command, and restart it with the :dbcommand:`balancerStart` command.